Our Lady and St Peter's Church, Bridlington: Foundation

 In 1791, a mission was started in Beverley.
 In 1846, a church was built there.
 In 1855, priests from Beverley came to Bridlington to serve the local Catholic population.
 Mass was celebrated privately in Bridlington in people's homes.
 In 1867, a room as rented in the Victoria Rooms on Garrison Street by a Fr Henry Green to become St William's Chapel.
 In 1868, it was recorded that there were 35 Catholics in Bridlington.
 In 1884, a Fr John Murphy became the priest in Bridlington.
 He was behind the building of a tin tabernacle church on Prospect Row, which became Wellington Road.

 Construction

-In 1886, Fr John Murphy's replacement priest, Fr James Clancy bought the site of the current church.
+In 1886, Fr John Murphy's replacement priest, Dr James Glancy bought the site of the current church.
 The architectural firm Smith, Brodrick & Lowther, from Hull, comprising Richard George Smith, Frederick Stead Broderick and Arthur Randall Lowther, were commissioned to design the church.
 On 19 August 1893, the foundation stone was laid.
 On 1 September 1894, the church was opened.
 The total cost of the church was £1,870 and it was paid for by Mrs Caroline Mousley of the Boynton baronets.
 From 1895, Dominican sisters ran a school in the parish.